richmahn/en_tn/jdg/front/intro.md

 #### What kind of leaders were the judges? ####

 These were men and women whom God chose to help the Israelites defeat their enemies.
-After defeating their enemies, these leaders usually continued to serve the people by deciding disputes among them.
+After defeating their enemies, these leaders usually continued to help the people by deciding disputes among them.
 They also helped them make important decisions.
 Many of these leaders served the entire people of Israel, but some of these leaders seem to have served only certain tribes.

 #### What kind of society was Israel during the time of the judges? ####